jennguyen1/nhuyhoa/_posts/2015-12-27-ML-Bootstrapping.md

 where $$(1 - \frac{1}{N})^N$$ is the probability that an observation is not chosen out of any of the $$N$$ draws.
 Thus $$1 - (1 - \frac{1}{N})^N$$ is the probability that an observation is chosen to be a part of the bootstrap sample.

 # In R
 The bootstrapping procedure can be parallelized easily.

-In R, one can use the function `boot::boot()` to implement bootstrapping.
+In R, the following function (in the `boot` package) will generate the bootstrap replicates.
+`boot(data, statistic, R, ...)`

+The `statistic` argument is a function which computes the desired test statistic.
+This function should have at least two arguments that takes the original data set and a vector of indices which define the bootstrap sample.
+The function can take other arguments as well, which can also be passed along in the `boot` function.